 |EDU 773||Practicum in the Principalship and Practicum Seminar||4|

-The Minnesota Board of School Administrators requires 30 credits beyond the master's degree for principal licensure; therefore, those seeking Minnesota licensure must take a minimum of two additional elective credits.
-Learners may choose between EDU 716 Effective Communication Through Language (2 cr.), EDU 720 Digital Literacy and the Common Core (2 cr.), or EDU 735 Foundations of Professional Learning Communities (3 cr.).
+The Minnesota Board of School Administrators requires 30 credits beyond the master's degree for Principal licensure; therefore, those seeking Minnesota licensure must take a minimum of two additional elective credits.
+Learners should work with their advisor to identify eligible electives.